Best Books from 2023

 The cottage they visit each year is being sold, and it’s the last time they’ll all be together in their sacred spot.
 It feels wrong to ruin the whole mood with their bad news.
 So Harriet and Wyn decide they can surely fake being in love for one week.
 After all, they’ve had years of practice.

-This book alternates between chapters titled “Happy Place,” through which you see Harriet and Wyn’s relationship from and grow through the years, and chapters titled “Real Life” where you see them in the current broken-up status.
+This book alternates between chapters titled “Happy Place,” which show Harriet and Wyn’s relationship from the beginning and how it grows over the years, and chapters titled “Real Life,” which show them in their current, broken-up state.

 We can always count on Emily Henry for a perfect new summer title, and this year is no exception.
 In Happy Place, she tackles one of our favorite tropes – fake dating.
 We absolutely loved the vivid descriptions of Maine that captured not only the sights but also the tastes and smells!